We have many more questions about mental illness than we have answers. But we are beginning to put some of the pieces together.

 Brain injury can also contribute to psychiatric issues including depression, severe anxiety, substance abuse, or obsessive compulsive disorder.
 Some survivors experience post-traumatic stress disorder (PTSD) as a consequence of the circumstances and medical events that caused the brain injury.
 In addition to damage to specific areas of the brain, Alan's brain injury disrupted the production and function of neurotransmitters that influence mood and thought regulation.

 We quickly learned that anxiety or depression made Alan more susceptible to angry outbursts or threatening behavior.
 He often responded well to the judicious use of medications to modulate depression, anxiety, and agitation for years after the injury.
 We never used medications in place of attention, communication, behavioral strategies and keeping environmental stimulation within his comfort zone.
-However, I came to appreciate their value.
+However, I came to appreciate their value.from Caregiver.org:

 Emotional Lability